Leonard Shockley

+Shockley was the penultimate person to be executed for a crime committed at the age of 16 in the United States.
+Serial killer Sean Sellers was executed in Oklahoma in 1999, nearly 40 years after the execution of Shockley.
+Unlike Shockley, however, Sellers was an adult by the time of his execution.

 Background

 Leonard Melvin Shockley was 16 at the time of the murder.
 He lived with his parents and several siblings in the rural, unincorporated community of Omar, Delaware.
 At one point, the family lived near the unincorporated community of Boxiron, Maryland, but they relocated to Omar.
 Leonard was close to his brother, Harold Edward Shockley, who was 23 years old at the time of the murder.
 Harold had a previous conviction of larceny, and just days before the murder, he was released from jail on probation.
 Leonard had stopped attending school, and he had been unemployed for a few weeks.

 Crime

 On January 16, 1958, the morning of the murder, Leonard drank "almost a pint of wine."
 He also stated that he had money and had no real reason to commit the robbery.
 Leonard and Harold brought their sister with them to drop her off at a friend's house; after leaving her, the two decided to commit a robbery in Boxiron.

 Leonard and Harold Shockley drove to a store in Boxiron owned by Sarah Hearne, a 39-year-old mother of three.
 They arrived at approximately 1:00 PM.
 Evidence suggests that Harold stayed in the car during the beginning of the crime, while Leonard entered the store with a knife in his waistband.
 When Hearne approached to serve Leonard, Leonard punched her in the face and proceeded to stab her multiple times in the chest and back.
 Subsequently, he cut her throat with the knife.
 During the attack, Harold entered the store and tried to open the cash register; he was unable to take any money because the cash register jammed.
 Leonard and Harold Shockley then fled the scene and drove away, with Leonard behind the wheel.

 During the attack, a witness, a black man named Clarence Bishop, saw Leonard and Harold's car outside of the store and heard a scuffle occurring inside.
 Bishop left the scene to get help from one of Hearne's neighbors.
 Bishop and the neighbor called the police and then returned to the scene of the crime.
 By the time they returned, Hearne had walked from the store to her house 95 feet away, where, in front of her stepfather, George Harris, she died from the injuries sustained in the attack.
 Harris told police that Hearne staggered back into the house and collapsed immediately.
 Harris summoned an ambulance, but by the time it arrived, Hearne had already died.